How to apply to clinical psychology graduate school ~

-If you are thinking about applying to clinical psychology graduate school for a Ph.D., you may want to consider these questions: What about psychology interests you?
+You are wondering how to apply to clinical psychology graduate school.
+That is, you’d like to earn a Ph.D.
+However, before undertaking this step, consider these questions: What about psychology interests you?
 Working with people?
 Studying and researching human behavior?
 Teaching?
 A mix?

-Your answers will inform your decision as to whether you should contemplate applying to clinical psychology graduate school for a Ph.D.;and if you do decide to apply, what sorts of graduate programs you consider.
+Your answers will inform your decision as to whether to apply to clinical psychology graduate school for a Ph.D.
+Moreover, if you do decide to apply, it will help you to identify what sorts of graduate programs you should consider.

-In an article published in the Washington Post, I describes the myriad of options available to those considering these professions.
-These include a career in: clinical psychology, psychiatry, (which must be preceded by getting into Medical School) or, for those interested in a two year degree, social work, counseling, nursing and pastoral care.
+In an article published in the Washington Post, I described the myriad of options available to those considering these professions.
+These include a career in: clinical psychology, psychiatry (which must be proceeded by getting into Medical School); or, for those interested in a two year degree, social work, counseling, nursing and pastoral care.
 Alternatively, those whose interests lie in the study of human behavior might consider a career in Clinical Research.

 Although it is not required, for those interested in a career as a psychotherapist, it’s important to seek clinical experience.
 If you don’t like clinical work, there are many other areas in psychology that you might pursue.
 However, prior to undertaking the rigorous demands of a clinical psychology program, it’s important to find out whether you enjoy clinical work.

 Add icing on the cake by obtaining experience as an undergraduate teaching assistant.
 Finally, if you are interested in a clinically-oriented, program.
 Seek out your own personal psychotherapy.
 Not only will this help to deepen your self-awareness, it is the best preparation and training experience for working as a clinician.